 """

-the star catalogue.
+the star catalog.

 Until :meth:`project_stars` is called this will be ``None``.